 Can you fast during your period?

-Reminder: what is Lent?
+Reminder: What is Lent?

-Before addressing the question of the menstruation during Lent, it is important to understand the essence of the Lent : why is this period so important?
+Before addressing the question of menstruation during Lent, it is important to understand the essence of the Lent : why is this period so important?
 What are its objectives and its main practices?

 The goal is to adopt a stance of prayer, of reflection and of penitence by breaking away from certain daily habits.